stripy1026/the-quiet/README.md

-The Soul Engine
+The Quiet
 =================

-The **Soul Engine** is a powerful tool for creating, developing, and deploying AI souls.
-Souls are dynamic, agentic, and stateful entities that are steerable by the developer, enabling the creation of engaging user and player experiences interacting with the souls.

-# ⚡ QuickStart
+Soul Designer: @stripy

+**The Quiet** is crafted to see what happens when soul takes his conversations forever even if there is no response.
+This soul is extremely shy, usually be scared, always stutters when speaking unless the interlocuter brings a topic that it is interested in.
+When the interlocuter pushs the trigger, It will never stop talking until the interlocuter asks it to stop.

+## Mental Processes
+- `beExtremelyShy` (initialProcess) : A initial process that responds to the interlocuter with extremely shy manners, It stutters and passivly answers in conversations.
+- `neverShutsUp` : This is triggered when the interlocuter brings a topic that it is interested in.
+It says every 4 seconds with passionate manners, while gradually stops stuttering, and infinitely talks about that topic.
+If the interlocuter says something, It answers to them, stops talking and switches next process to initialProcess.

-This project contains a complete Soul [Blueprint](https://docs.souls.chat).
-To get started, simply go to the root directory and run
+### To get started, simply go to the root directory and run

 ```bash
 npx soul-engine dev
 ```

 which will connect your soul to the engine and open the Soul Engine web interface.

-# 📖 Documentation

-Full documentation for the Soul Engine API is located [here](https://docs.souls.chat)!